HyunjungWang/CodeGreen/README.md

 ## Acknowledgments

-entsoeAPI.py is provdied by team member, Shubh Vardhan Jain.
+entsoeAPI.py and uitl.py is provdied by team member, Shubh Vardhan Jain.